pcingola/SnpEff/src/docs/snpeff/cansersamples.md

 So an example command line would be:

     $ java -Xmx8g -jar snpEff.jar -v -cancer GRCh37.75 cancer.vcf > cancer.ann.vcf

+!!! info
+    Cancer analysis only triggers for multiallelic variants (i.e. VCF entries with multiple ALT alleles) or "back to reference" mutations (where the somatic sample reverts to the reference allele).
+    Additionally, cancer comparisons are only computed when at least one standard annotation has a non-MODIFIER impact.

 ### Representing cancer data